dginhoux/ansible_role.network_manager/README.md

 Requirements
 ------------

-This role is built to only run on platforms defined in `meta/main.yml`
+This role require a supported platform defined in `meta/main.yml`.
+It will skip node with unsupported platform ; this behaviour can be bypassed by settings this variable `asserts_bypass=True`.

 Role Variables